tombola/tombola_drupal_edtech.github.io/README.md

     octopress new post "Title of post"

+If you want to create a [draft](http://jekyllrb.com/docs/drafts/) just put it in the _drafts folder instead of posts and serve as so (draft)

+    bundle exec jekyll serve --drafts

+When the post is ready for publishing just move it into _posts (or any subfolder in _posts).

 ###Design

 Use [Grunt](http://gruntjs.com/getting-started) to perform minification etc. Look at the Gruntfile for details.
 Jekyll should handle the sass itself.